 What I do

-I help teams make sense of work that technically functions, but only because a lot of important context lives in people’s heads.
+I help teams make sense of work that technically functions, but only because essential context lives in people’s heads.

 This usually shows up as: